Rahma5983/JaipurUnveiled_MyFavouriteCity_Project1_L-T/README.md

 - JavaScript (vanilla or frameworks if used)
 - Optional: Maps/Map API (Leaflet / Google Maps) for location display

-(Replace or add technologies depending on what the project uses.)

----

 ## Getting Started